davrot/pytutorial/matlab/5/README.md

 After finalizing your program, it needs to be tested: Does the code perform as intended?
 If not, that is it back to the drawing board: First, all the syntax errors are eliminated (somewhere is a comma instead of a dot, in a comparison the double equality sign was not used, an intermediate result was not assigned to a variable, etc), and then the logic of the program is checked -- are the results plausible?

 Assistance for this step -- the so called 'debugging' -- provides the debugger, which is part of many programming languages.
-Matlab also offers a debugging functions, however, many errors can be solved by command line based interaction with the (with an error message) aborting program.
+Python under VS Code also offers a debugging functions, however, many errors can be solved by command line based interaction with the (with an error message) aborting program.
 A good idea is to test the program with a reduced data set or problem, for example to run a search for prime numbers first until $n=17$ before making the program return all prime numbers between one and one trillion.

 A lot of the aforementioned steps are not always clearly separable in practice.
 Most likely, while breaking up a problem in smaller steps, you will already think about useful commands you know and how these might help.
 Program development is thus a constant interaction between these different levels of planning.